 As luxury assets evolve, fine and high jewellery sit at the intersection of tradition, innovation, and sustainability.
 Beyond personal enjoyment, jewellery represents a tangible luxury asset in which rarity, provenance, and enduring craftsmanship underpin long-term value.
 Ethics and traceability are becoming more central, with initiatives ranging from recycled metals to lab-grown diamonds signalling a broader industry reassessment of sourcing and sustainability.

 Market dynamics – from Europe and Asia-Pacific to the Middle East – illustrate how scarcity, provenance, and design flexibility shape value.
-Collectors and investors increasingly recognise that passion assets offer not only craftsmanship and cultural significance, but also structural resilience and portfolio diversification.
+Collectors and investors increasingly recognise that passion assets offer not only craftsmanship and cultural significance, but also structural resilience and diversification.

 Demand for high-end jewellery remains resilient, as shown by maisons such as Cartier and Van Cleef & Arpels, despite broader market volatility.1 Understanding the evolution of this ancient sector is essential to integrating jewellery into a considered wealth strategy.